kondrasso/LKM-Dict-char-driver/README.md

 ## Hash table

 Dictionary at its core - hash table with separate chaining.
 Inspired mostly by [James Aspnes Notes on Data Structures and Programming Techniques](http://www.cs.yale.edu/homes/aspnes/classes/223/notes.html).
-Table starts at lower than hash size (default - 64 buckets), and grows as necessary.
+Table starts at lower than hash size (default - 64 buckets), and grows as necessary, performing rehasing each growth.
 Hash is unsigned long that's cutoff via `hash % dict_table_size`.
 Collisions are handled by chaining (i.e. using linked list): if two pairs falls into the same bucket, equality of full hashes are checked, and if they are not equal, than put new pair at the head of the bucket, and link previous pair as next.
-Implementation resides in `/src/driver/my_dict_driver.c` after `DICT CORE API` comment.
+Implementation resides in `/src/driver/dict_driver.c` after `DICT CORE API` comment.

 ## IOCTL